 After the file system is mounted, you can connect to the ECS instance and run the

-Remotely connect to the ECS instance by referring to Connection methods, and run the following commands to access the file system:
+Remotely connect to the ECS instance and run the following commands to access the NAS file system.

-Before you mount a file system on an ECS instance, create a mount target for the file system.
-For more information about how to add mount targets and view the addresses of mount targets, see Manage mount targets.
+In File Storage NAS, you must use a mount target to mount a file system to an ECS instance.
+For more information about how to add more mount targets and view mount target addresses, see Manage mount targets.

-Step 3: Create a PV and a PVC for the specified ACK cluster
+Step 3: Configure a PV and a PVC for the ACK cluster

 Create a PV